 It’s not uncommon for owners to give their cats away or put them up for adoption.
 Sometimes you’re unable to care for the cat, have allergies, can’t afford to keep it, or lack the space.
 Other times, the cat needs more training or behavioral help than you’re able to provide.
 Knowing it is common, however, doesn’t always help with the guilt of rehoming a cat.
 At times, the remorse can feel unbearable.

 Start by remembering why you gave up the cat.
-If it will live better, healthier, and safer in a new home, take comfort in this fact.
+If it lives better, healthier, and safer in a new home, take comfort in this fact.
 The guilt of rehoming a cat will fade with time, so don’t be hard on yourself.
 Reach out to support groups and find ways to distract yourself from the cat’s absence.
 You can also ask the new owner for pictures or videos of the cat to gradually let go.

 If you truly regret giving up your cat, there are ways to get it back.
 If you rehomed the cat directly to new owners, get in contact and ask if they’re willing to return the cat.
 If you surrendered the cat to a shelter, and it isn’t already gone, you may be able to adopt it back.
 However, the new owners might refuse, or the cat may be gone already.
 In such events, you will need to find a way to deal with the guilt, learn to accept it, and gradually move on.